Vicbuz/When_ones_not_enough/README.md

 # When one's not enough
 Code used in two papers:  When one’s not enough: Colony pool-seq outperforms individual-based methods for assessing introgression in Apis mellifera subspecies foudn here https://www.mdpi.com/2075-4450/14/5/421 and Whole genome analyses of introgression and population structure in Apis mellifera mellifera (in review).

+If you use any custom python code from this repository, in the spirit of open science, you may do so freely.
+We simply request you cite the paper it was originally used in either: Buswell et al 2023 doi or Buswell et al 2024 doi incoming (in review).

 All code is written in python 3.

 ### SNP Array format to ped file